balderdashy/sails-docs/reference/find_methods/criteriaObject.md

-# Criterea Object
+# Criteria Object
 ### Purpose
-A Criterea Object contains the information used to retrieve your desired query results.
+A Criteria Object contains the information used to retrieve your desired query results.

-Criterea Objects are passed as parameters in the methods that perform CRUD operations, like .find() and .destroy() .
+Criteria Objects are passed as parameters in the methods that perform CRUD operations, like .find() and .destroy() .

 ### Structure
-Criterea objects are composed of Query Pairs.
+Criteria objects are composed of Query Pairs.
 This is what they look like.
 ##### Normal Pair
 The key is a model attribute and the value is what you want to search for.